rapid7/lecli/README.md

  **Log Management**
 --------------------

 The CLI allows you to retrieve and manage logs.
-You can retrieve all or single logs as well as create, delete and rename logs.
-You can also assign a log to a logset.
+You can retrieve a specific or all logs as well as create, delete, replace and rename logs.
 These actions all require a valid read-write API key in your configuration file.

 ####Retrieve all logs